andydunstall/piko/README.md

 Pico may be hosted as a cluster of servers for fault tolerance and scalability.

+The server has three ports:
+* Proxy port (`8000`): Listens for requests from downstream clients which are forwarded to upstream listeners
+* Upstream port (`8001`): Listens for connections from upstream listeners
+* Admin port (`8002`): Listeners for admin requests to inspect the server status

+The proxy and upstream ports are separate since they downstream clients and upstream listeners will typically be on different networks.
+Such as you may expose the upstream port to the Internet but only allow requests to the proxy port from nodes in the same network.

 #### Routing
 Incoming HTTP requests include the endpoint ID to route to in either the `Host` header or an `x-pico-endpoint` header, then Pico load balances requests among